Viatick-co/bms-ios-sdk-public/README.md

 * Enable `Location updates` in `Background Modes`
 * Enable `Add the Push Notifcations...` in `Push Notifications`

+##### Embed Mappedin.framework (for the map)
+* Go to Targets > Build Phases > Embeded Frameworks
+* Press "+" and select "Add Other", choose "BmsSDK.framework" inside the root folder > Frameworks > Mappedin.framework
+* Make sure that "Code Sign On Copy" is ticked for Mappedin.framework

 ### Setup

 ##### Import SDK in ViewController